pfrazee/scuttlebot-views/README.md

 The parameters are as follows:

  - `sbot` an RPC reference to the [Scuttlebot](https://github.com/ssbc/scuttlebot) server.
- - `disco` a set of APIs for manipulating the data-structure:
+ - `disco` a set of APIs for manipulating the data-view:
-   - `.db` a [leveldb](https://github.com/level/levelup) instance (technically a [sublevel](https://github.com/dominictarr/level-sublevel)) for storing the datastructure
+   - `.db` a [leveldb](https://github.com/level/levelup) instance (technically a [sublevel](https://github.com/dominictarr/level-sublevel)) for storing the dataview
    - `.index` a [levi](https://github.com/cshum/levi) instance for storing search documents
-   - Disco's standard API is also available (get, list, search, and score) to access other data-structures.
+   - Disco's standard API is also available (get, list, search, and score) to access other views.
  - `opts`
    - `.cursor` the cursor last provided by this script, will be `undefined` on first run or on a rebuild run
    - `.userid` the id of the local user